-In this new guitar tutorial, we're going to learn the Harmonic Minor Scale, in the key of E. You will not often see the harmonic minor scale in pop music, it is mostly used in classical, jazz, gypsy, and metal shredding music.
+In this new guitar tutorial, we're going to learn the Harmonic Minor Scale, in the key of E. It's a type of guitar scale that you will not often see in pop music, while it is mostly used in classical, jazz, gypsy, and metal shredding music.
 It is commonly used in solos when musicians want to spice things up and add a little tension.

 E Harmonic Minor Scale - 1 octave fingering

 Let's start to see how Harmonic Minor Scales are constructed.
 In music theory the natural minor scale can be notated as: